fastapi/fastapi/docs/tutorial/dependencies/index.md

 It is designed to be very simple to use, and to make it very easy for any developer to integrate other components with **FastAPI**.

-## "Dependency Injection"?
+## What is "Dependency Injection"

-**"Dependency Injection"** means, in programming, that there is a way for your code (in this case, your path operation functions) to declare things that it requires to work and use: "dependencies".
+**"Dependency Injection"** means, in programming, that there is a way for your code (in this case, your *path operation functions*) to declare things that it requires to work and use: "dependencies".

 And then, that system (in this case **FastAPI**) will take care of doing whatever is needed to provide your code with those needed dependencies ("inject" the dependencies).